 - 3.1 As part of the 2014/15 Savings Programme, a number of service areas were identified where potential savings could be made.
-As part of the process for the budget for 2014/15 it has been agreed that individual Policy Committees will consider these savings proposals prior to consideration by Finance and Policy Committee and then Council. - 3.2 Details are provided in this report in relation to the:- - Proposals identified be make the savings; i) - Risks associated with the proposed savings; and ii) - iii) Financial considerations taken into account in developing the proposals. - 3.3 In further developing the information provided to Members to assist them in consideration of budget proposals, experience gained through the implementation of a Social Return on Investment (SROI) process by the Regeneration and Planning Services Scrutiny Forum is to be utilised.
-Key to the SROI process was the provision of additional information in relation to the

-Doc 31 - Neighbourhoods - 13.11.11 - Savings Prog 2014-15 (Neigh Manag) of Regen & Neigh HARTLEPOOL BOROUGH COUNCIL aim and scope of the service, its service users and engagement, inputs, outputs and outcomes.
+As part of the process for the budget for 2014/15 it has been agreed that individual Policy Committees will consider these savings proposals prior to consideration by Finance and Policy Committee and then Council. - 3.2 Details are provided in this report in relation to the: - i) Proposals identified be make the savings; - ii) Risks associated with the proposed savings; and - iii) Financial considerations taken into account in developing the proposals. - 3.3 In further developing the information provided to Members to assist them in consideration of budget proposals, experience gained through the implementation of a Social Return on Investment (SROI) process by the Regeneration and Planning Services Scrutiny Forum is to be utilised.
+Key to the SROI process was the provision of additional information in relation to the aim and scope of the service, its service users and engagement, inputs, outputs and outcomes.
 On this basis, information in relation to the Neighbourhood Management service is also provided below.